ZouAngus/APAI3799-Concept-Extration/README.md

         *   `--phase2_train_steps`: Number of training steps for the second phase.
         *   `--output_dir`: Path to the output directory for saving the trained model.
         *   `--lambda_attention`: The weight of attention loss.
+        *   `--lambda_cls`: The weight of classification loss.
         *   `--t_dist`: Temperature for the weighted timestep based on ReVersion.
         *   `--noise_offset`:  The offset for noise.
         *   `--asset_token`: The concept-specific placeholder token.

 3.  **Run the training script:**

-    Execute the `scripts/run.sh` script to start the training process.
+    Execute the `scripts/train.sh` script to start the training process.

     ```bash
     CUDA_VISIBLE_DEVICES=0 bash scripts/run.sh
     ```

+4.  **Run the training script:**

+   Execute the `scripts/evaluate.sh` script to generate the necessary files for evaluation.
+This may take very long time

 ## Inference